thehapax/bitshares.foundation/_workers/2018-08-trusty-community-ui-p1.md

 **NOTICE/ADVERTISEMENT:**

-2(two) more positions will be hired* and initially offered to the Developers around BitShares ecosystem:
+1(one) more position will be hired* and initially offered to the Developers around BitShares ecosystem:
-1. Project Coordinator / Coordination, QA and Testing
-2. HTML and CSS developer
+1. HTML and CSS developer

 *For submissions please contact Milos by Telegram (@murda_ra), or in the discussion thread https://bitsharestalk.org/index.php?topic=26873.0